 Trigger thumb is among the many common conditions we treat via occupational therapy and trigger thumb release surgery at Proliance Hand, Wrist and Elbow Physicians.
-As with trigger fingers, trigger thumb patients typically experience a click or locking sensation in the afflicted finger or thumb as the hand goes from a grip position to an open palm or vice versa.
-While the exact cause is not known, trigger digits are thought to be due to overuse or repetitive activities.
-They can be associated with other conditions, like diabetes or carpal tunnel syndrome, but can also be present by themselves.
+As with trigger fingers, trigger thumb patients typically experience a click or locking sensation in the afflicted thumb as the hand goes from a grip position to an open palm or vice versa.
+Experts believe that overuse or repetitive activities may cause trigger digits, even though the exact cause remains unknown.
+While they often associate with other conditions such as diabetes or carpal tunnel syndrome, they can also exist independently.
 Trigger fingers and thumbs can be particularly bothersome in the morning as they often become “stuck” overnight.

 Why is my thumb clicking and painful?

 The best explanation we have for why trigger digits hurt involves a tunnel that’s too tight for a tendon to easily move through.
 This too-tight fit manifests itself as pain and a clicking sensation.
 Our article on trigger finger release symptoms discusses this more in depth.
 Classically, overuse mechanically irritates and leads to the thickening of the flexor tendon and/or tendon sheath.
 This can manifest as a swollen area with a small, moving nodule in the palm.

 As the nodule gets larger and friction increases, the finger goes from just painful to painful clicking to painful locking.
 At the locking phase, the thumb or finger is no longer able to fully mobilize on its own without using the other hand to force the digit open or closed.
 The worst trigger thumbs are those that present completely stuck and are unable to mobilize even when applying gentle force.

 What do we know about trigger thumb release treatment?